Skip to main content

 • The text of the ERA reads: "Section 1.
 Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.
 Sec.
 2. The Congress shall have the power to enforce, by appropriate legislation, the provisions of this article.
 Sec.
 3. This amendment shall take effect two years after the date of ratification."

-• The amendment was introduced by suffragist Alice Paul in 1923.
-It was passed by Congress in 1972 with more than the necessary 2/3 vote, and in 2020 it passed the 38-state threshold (¾ of states) for ratification.
+• The ERA was introduced by suffragist Alice Paul in 1923.
+It was passed by Congress in 1972 with more than the necessary 2/3 vote in both chambers, and in 2020 it passed the 38-state threshold (¾ of states) for ratification.

 Why do we need the ERA?